 Tony is a partner at Bhatt Murphy Solicitors specialising in securing accountability against state agents.
 His work has included representing bereaved families and other victims of state abuse or neglect in the context of police, prison, NHS and other state settings. https://bhattmurphy.co.uk/our-people/tony-murphy

 Ahmed is head of military claims and partner at Bolt Burdon Kemp where he manages high value personal injury, clinical negligence and harassment claims, involving allegations of assault or discrimination, serious accidents suffered during training or through failures to treat and rehabilitate. https://www.boltburdonkemp.co.uk/team/ahmed/

 Jocelyn is a partner in the Civil Liberties team at Hodge Jones & Allen Solicitors and has a wealth of experience representing bereaved families at inquests and in claims and other legal challenges against the state.
 She represented the families of UK soldiers killed in Iraq and Afghanistan in a challenge to the Ministry of Defence’s use of poorly armoured ‘Snatch Land Rovers’.
-The Supreme Court ruling established for the first time that the European Convention on Human Rights applies to soldiers on the battlefield and that the MoD potentially breached the human rights of UK soldiers.
+The Supreme Court ruling established for the first time that the European Convention on Human Rights applies to procurement decisions affecting soldiers on the battlefield.

 Deborah is the executive director of the charity INQUEST.
 She leads INQUEST’s strategic policy, legal and parliamentary work and has considerable expertise in working to prevent death and ill treatment in all forms of detention and for more effective accountable learning.
 She has been an independent expert adviser to numerous government committees and inquiries, is a regular media commentator, delivers conference papers nationally and internationally and is author of numerous articles and publications.